 When you leave a place, it’s normal to say something like, “Merci, bonne journée, au revoir!”
 You can always just say au revoir, but you’ll hear bonne journée (or bonne soirée if it’s at night) quite often.
 It’s a polite French phrase to know and you can never have too many of those.

-What are your favorite polite French words and phrases that help you to make a good impression in France?
+What are your favorite basic French words and phrases that help you to make a good impression in France?